EconomyLens.com

 Related

 The integration of advertising has been a key question for generative AI chatbots, with companies largely reluctant to interrupt the user experience with ads.
 But the exorbitant costs of running AI services may have forced OpenAI’s hand.
 Only a small percentage of its nearly one billion users pay for subscription services, putting pressure on the company to find new revenue sources.
 Since ChatGPT’s launch in 2022, OpenAI’s valuation has soared to $500 billion in funding rounds — higher than any other private company.
 Some expect it could go public with a trillion-dollar valuation.
-However, the ChatGPT maker burns through cash at a furious rate, mostly on the powerful computing required to deliver its services.
+But the ChatGPT maker burns through cash at a furious rate, mostly on the powerful computing required to deliver its services.

 With its move, OpenAI brings its business model closer to tech giants Google and Meta, which have built advertising empires on the back of their free-to-use services.
 Unlike OpenAI, those companies have massive advertising revenue to fund AI innovation — with Amazon also building a solid ad business on its shopping and video streaming platforms.
 “Ads aren’t a distraction from the gen AI race; they’re how OpenAI stays in it,” said Jeremy Goldman, an analyst at Emarketer.
 “If ChatGPT turns on ads, OpenAI is admitting something simple and consequential: the race isn’t just about model quality anymore; it’s about monetizing attention without poisoning trust,” he added.